osprey-dcs/data-platform/doc/admin/project/dp-master-todo.md

 # ===== v1.4 (april/may) =====

-## ingestion service
-  * store protobuf directly in bucket documents
+## web app query support
+* new data query api with row-oriented tabular result

+## store bucket data in raw protobuf format
 * to avoid unpacking data and eliminate type-specific BucketDocument subclasses for each data type (plus multiplicity for arrays/tables)
 * are there any issues with having "opague" (unpacked protobuf) data in the database? e.g., any use of the database directly to access data needs to be aware of protobuf packing and have mechanism for unpacking
 * outcome will determine approach for ingestion and query handling for arrays, tables, images, structures etc

+## refactor ingestion service to use queue / worker / job / dispatcher framework
-  * ingestion service handler refactoring to use same framework as query and annotation services
+* refactor ingestion service handler to use new framework developed for query and annotation services.
   * modify ingestion service to use new service framework with queue, workers, jobs, dispatchers
   * Move logic from init() to start() in MongoIngestionHandler for starting queue and workers?

+## refactor grpc servers to use common framework
-  * refactor ingestion grpc server to extend GrpcServerBase, following pattern of AnnotationGrpcServer.
+* refactor ingestion and query grpc servers to extend new GrpcServerBase framework, following pattern of AnnotationGrpcServer.

-  * ingestion service handling of additional data from ingestion request
+## misc ingestion service features
-    * add providerId/requestId from ingestion request to time series buckets
+* store providerId/requestId from ingestion request in time series buckets
 * handling for unary ingestion rpc (only streaming is currently implemented)

-## query service
-  * refactor query grpc server to extend GrpcServerBase, following pattern of AnnotationGrpcServer.

 ## handling for eventMetadata.stopTime
 * add ingestion handling and test coverage for eventMetadata.stopTime
   * in MongoIngestionHandler.generateBucketsFromRequest() etc
   * add support to BucketDocument for EventMetadata.stopTimestamp.
 Either rename existing eventSeconds/Nanos to eventStartSeconds/Nanos, or add new EventMetadata object to contain the data as a field of BucketDocument
 * add query handling for EventMetadata.stopTimestamp
   * building grpc response in MongoQueryHandler.dataBucketFromDocument()
 * add integration test coverage
   * set attributes and event metadata in ingestion and check QueryDataResponse that query correctly returns that data

 ## ingestion and query handling for buckets with explicit list of timestamps
 * instead of SamplingClock with start time, periodNanos, and sample count
 * How do we accommodate both SamplingClock and TimestampList buckets in mongodb?
 Maybe just have an optional list of timestamps that if populated implies bucket uses timestamp list, otherwise use SamplingClock.
 * MongoQueryHandler.dataTimestampsForBucket(): Change to determine whether to use explicit timestamp list or samplingClock from BucketDocument (e.g., does it contain a non-empty list of timestamps?)
 * check code for lastSamplingClock to make sure it will handle case where there is an explicit list of timestamps, e.g., get count from number of timestamps, calculate sample period from delta of two timestamps?

+## build etc.
-## investigate compiler warning for QueryServiceImpl, IngestionTestBase "uses unchecked or unsafe operations"
+* investigate compiler warning for QueryServiceImpl, IngestionTestBase "uses unchecked or unsafe operations"
   * BucketDocumentResponseDispatcher.handleResult_(): "raw use of parameterized class Bucketdocument"
   * IngestionTestBase: unchecked cast Object to List<Double> in buildIngestionRequest()